How to Date a Vintage Advertisement

 Publication & Copyright Information

-Look closely along page edges or in fine print for publication names, copyright dates, printer credits, or distributor information.
-Even partial details can help establish a timeframe.
+Check page margins and fine print for publication names, copyright notices, printer credits, or distributor information.
+Even partial data can establish a reliable timeframe.

 Pricing References

-Product prices, subscription costs, or service fees often reveal a historical range.
-Comparing these prices to known historical pricing trends can help narrow the era.
+Listed prices, subscription costs, or service fees frequently reflect period-specific economic conditions.
+Comparing these figures to historical pricing trends can help narrow the era.

 Logos & Trademarks